 Monthly recurring revenue, or MRR, is the lifeblood of any SaaS business.
 If your company is charging the clients on a monthly base, signing up new customers and keeping them onboard has an incredible impact on your revenue, growth rate and profits.

-The only problem is that MRR can be notoriously difficult to calculate accurately.
-As customers join and cancel, projecting your monthly recurring revenue for two, three or six months into the future can be a serious challenge, even for the most data-focused businesses.
+The only problem is that calculating MRR accurately can be notoriously challenging.
+As customers join and cancel, projecting the monthly recurring revenue for two, three or six months into the future can be a serious issue, even for the most data-focused businesses.

-In this post, we’ll explain how you can do this, as well as how you can use your NPS data to adjust your business to increase MRR, improve retention and generate more revenue.
+In this post, we’ll explain how you can do this, as well as how you can use this data to adjust your business to increase MRR, improve retention and generate more revenue.

 If a customer is a Detractor, there’s a serious chance that they’ll cancel their subscription either in the next billing period of in the near future.